 Central Dizziness originates in the central nervous system.
 This type of dizziness can be a caused by a problem in the brain stem.

 • Migraine Associated Vertigo

 • Mal de Debarquement Syndrome

 At DENT we have a number of diagnostic tests available to determine the cause of your dizziness and imbalance.
 One of the tests our providers use is a Videonystagmography, or a VNG test.
 The VNG evaluates the balance function of the inner ear by observing eye movements.

 Rotary Chair testing is another way of evaluating how well your eyes and inner ear are working together.
 This test helps determine whether your dizziness or imbalance is caused by non-vestibular disorders.

-For issues with imbalance Grisanti and Trigilio recommend giving the brain a third point of stability.
+For issues with imbalance Grisanti and Trigilio recommend giving the brain a fourth point of stability.